-Floating storage of clean petroleum products has come full circle and after peaking at 75 mb in May'20, has fallen sharply to 25 mb by the end of '20, holding at around the same level since.

-Following nearly two years of decline, oil product inventories started increasing in April'22, rising by 118 million barrels between March'22 and January'23.
-In '23 movements in stocks have been more erratic, with an initial sharp decline up to March, followed by a rebound to 1.5 billion barrels as at September'23, and then a decline of 60 million barrels to around 1.4 billion barrels by the end of the year.
+- Floating storage of clean petroleum products has come full circle and after peaking at 75 mb in May'20, has fallen sharply to 25 mb by the end of '20, holding at around the same level since. - Following nearly two years of decline, oil product inventories started increasing in April'22, rising by 118 million barrels between March'22 and January'23.
+In FY'23 movements in stocks have been more erratic, with an initial sharp decline until March, followed by a rebound to 1.5 billion barrels as at September'23, and then a decrease of 60 million barrels to around 1.4 billion barrels by the end of the year.
+In the first months of FY'24, stocks declined by a further 34 million barrels.

-OECD industry refined product stocks are again below their 5-year average.
+OECD industry refined product stocks are again well below their 5-year average.

-- 1. Source: ICE Data Derivatives, Inc. (formerly known as Super Derivatives Inc.) as at 25 March'24. - 2.
-Source: Various shipbrokers as at Mar'24. - 3.
-Source: IEA Mar'24.
+- 1. Source: ICE Data Derivatives, Inc. (formerly known as Super Derivatives Inc.) as at 2 May'24.

+- Source: Various shipbrokers as at Apr'24.

+- 3. Source: IEA Apr'24.